Prithvi25298/Lending-Club-Case-Study/README.md

-# Project Name
+# Lending Club Case Study
-> Outline a brief description of your project.
+> This project is a EDA case study to analyse loan data and find patterns to identify if a customer is likely to default

 ## Table of Contents